KTXD-TV: Sale to Cunningham Broadcasting

 On September 15, 2017, London agreed to sell KTXD-TV to Cunningham Broadcasting, a partner company of Sinclair Broadcast Group, for $9.5 million.
 Sinclair, which at the time was seeking to acquire KDAF (channel 33) as part of its merger with Tribune Media (which was abandoned on August 9, 2018), indicated that it intended to use KTXD as a lighthouse station during the transition to the ATSC 3.0 broadcast standard.
 The sale was completed on January 11, 2018.

 On March 7, 2018, KTXD replaced its general entertainment format with programming from Sinclair-owned digital network Stadium.
 There was no formal announcement of the programming change, except on Stadium's Facebook page, welcoming viewers in the Dallas area.

 On October 30, 2023, Sinclair converted Stadium's over-the-air service into The Nest, a network that currently features reruns of home improvement, true crime, reality and celebrity-driven shows.
 KTXD-TV, however, switched affiliations to TBD, bringing the diginet to the station's main signal from its 47.4 subchannel, swapping The Nest to that particular spot.

-Sometime in April 2024, KTXD-TV affiliated with Phil McGraw's Merit Street network—now known as Merit TV since that September.
-TBD (now Roar as of March 2025) was then relocated once again to subchannel 47.5.
+Sometime in April 2024, KTXD-TV affiliated with Merit TV.
+TBD (now Roar as of April 2025) was then relocated once again to subchannel 47.5.

+In March 2026, KTXD-TV was subsequently flipped back to Roar (while still on 47.5), leaving Merit TV available on KDTX-TV (58.2).

+On July 27, 2026, KTXD-DT1 would flip from Roar to Estrella TV after KFAA-DT2 affiliated with Hot 97 TV, marking the first time Estrella TV would switch its affiliation in the DFW area.